Adelaide–Wolseley railway line: Services

 Today the route is mainly served by interstate freight services operated by Pacific National and SCT Logistics.
 Intrastate grain freight services from the Loxton and Pinnaroo lines operated by Genesee & Wyoming Australia ceased operating in July 2015.
-Grain services from Tailem Bend and Wolseley run regularly via One Rail Australia trains.
+Grain services from Tailem Bend and Wolseley run regularly via Aurizon trains.

 Journey Beyond's The Overland is the only scheduled passenger service to traverse the full route, calling at Murray Bridge and Bordertown stations.
 Adelaide Metro services operate from Adelaide to Belair.

+Prior to December 1990, the Blue Lake passenger to Mount Gambier served some towns along the line till Wolseley.
+The Blue Lake was withdrawn completely with the cessation of all AN intrastate passenger services on 31 December 1990.